 Advantages and Challenges of Oil Based Variegates

-Oil based variegates add unique textures to ice cream and can have larger particulates which can be added depending on nozzle size.
+Oil-based variegates add unique textures to ice cream and can have larger particulates that can be added depending on nozzle size.
 Some of these larger particulates include:

 - Cookie, Cracker and Pretzel Crumbs